USC-ACTLab/crazyswarm/docs/usage.rst

   * Advanced network settings.
 Up axis: Z
   * When specifying the marker locations in the config file you need to use the coordinates in Rviz and not Motive.

+Instruction on how to use the rigid body option with Optitrack are available `here <https://github.com/USC-ACTLab/libmotioncapture/pull/3>`_.

 Configure Marker Arrangement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^